 The information gap is real

 We tracked this internally.
 On deals where we negotiated on behalf of brands, the average saving versus what the brand had been offered directly was 25–35%.
-Not because we pushed creators down.
-Because we knew where the real floor was — and the creators trusted us enough to meet there.
+That's not from pushing creators down.
+It comes from knowing where the real floor is and having the trust to negotiate there efficiently.

 The 5x variance problem